 If you buy into most food franchises you won't just get permission to display a sign.
 You'll get a business process that has been tested in the market and guidance about how to implement it yourself to replicate that success.

 Let's say you're one of the few who manage to make, not just a few bucks, but an actual living with MLM.
 Often, this is accomplished not through selling the most product or being the best brand ambassador you can be.
-This is accomplished through recruiting other people who go out and sell.
+This is accomplished by recruiting other people who go out and sell.

 It's the whole "multi-level" aspect of multi-level marketing.
 The people who tend to make the most money aren't selling the product at all.
 They're selling the MLM "opportunity" to people.
 By recruiting as many people as possible they are able to get a bonus or a piece of the commissions earned by those people.
 Their job, in turn, shifts from hawking products to family and friends to recruitment.

-For the average MLM participant, however, they aren't going to set up a full time recruitment operation.
+For the average MLM participant, however, they aren't going to set up a full-time recruitment operation.
 They'll sell a few products and hope to supercharge their earnings by bringing in a few others.
-So they'll recruit family, friends, co-workers, neighbors and people from their place of worship to get in on this "amazing opportunity."
+So they'll recruit family, friends, co-workers, neighbors, and people from their place of worship to get in on this "amazing opportunity."